 After the posts last 2 days, from the responses of some, I know that some RA patients have yet to understand the recovery process.
 Therefore, I feel that it is very important that I share my experience here hoping to create more awareness of the recovery process.

 I started my DMARDs in Jul 2014.
 I was lucky to be treated very early.
 My attack was quick and I was collapsed.
 I had been a very healthy person and I hardly took a few days medical leaves throughout my career life.

 I developed a lot of side effects from MTX.
-My whole body was swelling up like a balloon which I felt I could burse anytime.
-I changed a large size of my shoes and clothes to accommodate that.
+My whole body swelled up like a balloon which I felt I could burse anytime.
+I changed a larger size of my shoes and clothes to accommodate that.

 My rheumy put me to the occupational therapy at the start and I was treated with hot and ice packs on different part of my body.
 They used hot sand to sand my hands.
 They also used a kind of electrical acupuncture equipment to plug on my hands, legs and shoulders.

 I did a lot of research after I was diagnosed of RA.
 My rheumy told me that MTX took 4 to 6 months to kick in.
 When I went back for my second appointment in Sept 2014, after 2 months of treatment, the pain was still unbearable.
 Came Nov 2014, I questioned my rheumy why I was still in extreme pain after 4 months of treatment?
 My rheumy told me to be patient, the pain would go off very slowly.

 My rheumy increased my MTX dosage, immediately I felt a little relief.
 When I went back to see her in Jan 2015, that was the 4th appointment after 6 months of treatment, my pain indicator was still 8 but I could feel that it reduced.
 I told my rheumy of my feeling happily.
 She said it was because my body started to get use to MTX and she did increase the dosage for me.